LorenvXn/Docker-and-Machine-Learning/README.md

 Embedding Python/Tkinter in browser, by using  mplh5canvas

 For this example, the code from the amazing book of Sebastian Rashka "Python Machine Learning" has been used.

-All I did it was to modify one of his examples, and make it run in a docker without depending on IPython or Python/Tkinter.
+All I did it was to modify one of his examples, and make it run in a docker without depending on IPython.